Kamatz

-Qamatz Qaṭan, Qamatz Gadol, Ḥataf Qamatz
+Overview

 Qamatz Qaṭan vs. Qamatz Gadol

 The Hebrew of the late centuries BCE and early centuries of the Common Era had a system with five phonemic long vowels /aː eː iː oː uː/ and five short vowels /a e i o u/.

 In the later dialects of the 1st millennium CE, phonemic vowel length disappeared, and instead was automatically determined by the context, with vowels pronounced long in open syllables and short in closed ones.
 However, the previous vowel phonemes merged in various ways that differed from dialect to dialect: